Created by Bill Lawrence, Jason Segel, and Brett Goldstein.

 Distributed by Apple TV+ under Apple Studios.

-Shrinking is a heartfelt and funny TV series on Apple TV+ about a therapist named Jimmy who starts breaking the rules after losing his wife.
+Shrinking is a warm and emotional comedy series about Jimmy, a therapist struggling after the death of his wife.

 Ratings